kapelajii/coiiot_network_programming/sockets/README.md

 HOST = "127.0.0.1"
 PORT = 8991

-# Create server which use AF_INET address family and TCP-protocol
+# Let's set up a server that uses the AF_INET address family and the TCP protocol
 tcp_server = socket.socket(socket.AF_INET,socket.SOCK_STREAM)

+# let's bind the server to the IP address and port given above
 tcp_server.bind((HOST,PORT))

 ```